atata-framework/atata/README.md

 * LinkedIn: https://www.linkedin.com/in/yevgeniy-shunevych
 * Gitter: https://gitter.im/YevgeniyShunevych

+## SemVer

+Atata Framework is following [Semantic Versioning 2.0](https://semver.org/).
+Thus backward compatibility is followed and updates within the same major version (e.g. from 1.3 to 1.4) should not require code changes.

 ## License

 Atata is an open source software, licensed under the Apache License 2.0.